How the methodologies work

 5. Confidence calibration

 Confidence ratings reflect the strength of the evidence, not certainty about the verdict.
-A claim can receive a clear verdict (FALSE) with moderate confidence (75%) if the evidence is strong but sourced only from Tier 2.
+A claim can receive a clear verdict (FALSE) with Moderate confidence if the evidence is strong but sourced only from Tier 2.

 The methodology also applies field reliability coefficients - disclosed annotations based on published replication rates - to provide context for claims in fields with known reproducibility challenges.
 A psychology claim and a physics claim supported by similar evidence will receive the same confidence rating, but the psychology assessment will note the field’s lower replication rate.